Once Yamal and Williams helped Spain out of its 'tiki-taka' rut, no rival could resist at Euro 2024 | TSN

 “We made history,” Rodri said after the game.
 “We made history beating four world champions in a row, this is the most difficult tournament that our team has faced, without a doubt.
 We toppled them all.”

-The team is flying home to Madrid on Monday, where it will be greeted by Spain’s King Felipe VI and Prime Minister Pedro Sánchez before partying with fans in the capital.
+The team flew to Madrid on Monday, where captain Álvaro Morata showed off the trophy on the stairs leading down to the tarmac.
+The team will visit Spain’s King Felipe VI and Prime Minister Pedro Sánchez before partying with fans in the capital.

 PASSING THE TORCH